wmatthew/matthews_web/eleventy/projects/castles.md

 # {{title}}

-The goal of this project is to make a satisfying puzzle where every piece is identical.
+The goal of this project was to make a satisfying puzzle where every piece is identical.

-"Satisfying" is hard to pin down and certainly harder to assess than "identical".
-Here are some examples of puzzles that would not be satisfying:

-* Arrange 4 square tiles to form a larger square. (trivial)
-* Arrange 10,000 square tiles to form a larger square. (tedious)

 ## Play Style
 Assemble 42 identical pieces into an elaborate castle.